MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   - Can be mandatory: Yes
   - Can be recommended: No
   - Dynamic Policy Refresh: No - Requires browser restart
+  - Per Profile: Yes
+  - Applies to a profile that is signed in with a Microsoft account: No

   #### Data Type: